1. The Support Dilemma: Why This Question Arises

 Third-party support means using an independent company (outside of Oracle) to provide software maintenance and support for Oracle products.
 Instead of paying Oracle for annual support on databases, ERP, or other on-premise software, a customer contracts a certified third-party expert firm to handle bug fixes, troubleshooting, tax/regulatory updates, and general assistance.

-On-Premises Focus: It applies to Oracle on-premise software (e.g., Oracle Database, E-Business Suite, PeopleSoft, JD Edwards, Siebel).
+Applies to Oracle on-premise software (e.g. Oracle Database, E-Business Suite, PeopleSoft, JD Edwards, Siebel).
 You own a perpetual licence, so you can run the software and seek support elsewhere.
-Oracle's cloud/SaaS products are excluded — those subscriptions inherently include Oracle's support and can't be supported by outsiders.
+Oracle’s cloud/SaaS products are excluded.

-No Oracle Patches: Third-party providers cannot ship Oracle's proprietary patches or new versions.
-Instead, they often develop their own fixes and workarounds for issues and guide security and regulatory compliance updates.
+Third-party providers cannot ship Oracle’s proprietary patches or new versions.
+Instead, they develop their own fixes and workarounds for issues and guide security and regulatory compliance updates.

-Vendor-Independent Expertise: These providers employ former Oracle engineers and experts.
-They support your customisations and performance-tuning needs — often areas that Oracle's standard support won't fully cover.
+These providers employ former Oracle engineers and experts.
+They support your customisations and performance-tuning needs, often areas that Oracle’s standard support will not fully cover.

 Typical providers include Rimini Street (the largest player) and Spinnaker Support, among others.
 They support thousands of Oracle customers globally under a model that emphasises cost savings and extended support timelines.